rossant/website/content/2015-compiler-data-visualization.md

 ### Memory model

 Vulkan gives applications a lot of freedom regarding memory management.
 Therefore, we should come up with a simple yet powerful memory model that handles CPU-GPU transfers efficiently.
 One possibility could be to implement a NumPy-like ndarray structure that lives on both the CPU and GPU.
-It would be automatically and lazily synchronized.
+It would be automatically and lazily synchronized between the two.

 This is the option chosen by **Glumpy**, VisPy's sister project maintained by Nicolas Rougier.
 VisPy uses a more complex memory model where data can be stored on the GPU only; while this might save some RAM, it is more complicated to work with this model.
 Also, the host has typically much more RAM than the GPU.

 SPIR-V has a nice support for arbitrarily complex data types, and a NumPy-like API could be used.

-One significant advantage of Vulkan and SPIR-V over OpenGL is that the framework encompasses OpenCL-like GPGPU routines as well as visualization shaders.
-Therefore, it would be possible to execute complex computation kernels on the same GPU data structures that are used for visualization, with no copy involved at all.
+One significant advantage of Vulkan and SPIR-V over OpenGL is that the framework encompasses OpenCL-like GPGPU kernels as well as visualization shaders.
+Therefore, it would be possible to execute computation kernels on the same GPU data structures that are used for visualization, with no copy involved at all.
 Typical examples include real-time visualization of numerically-simulated systems like fluids, n-body simulations, biological networks, and so on.

 ### Higher-level APIs

 All of this represents the core of a relatively low-level data visualization toolkit.
-A core that would let you create powerful and scalable interactive visualizations in any language, on any platform, and with optimal performance.
+A core that would let users create powerful and scalable interactive visualizations in any language, on any platform, and with optimal performance.

 On top of this, we could imagine plotting libraries with various programming interfaces.
 The hypothetical core I've been describing would be a sort of "game engine, but for data visualization".

 ## Advantages

-This vision represents a significant departure from the current state of the project.
+This vision represents a significant departure from the current state of the VisPy library.
 As a summary, I list here the advantages of choosing this path.

 ### Future-proof

-We can consider that OpenGL is on a rather slow deprecation road since Vulkan has been announced.
+We can consider that OpenGL is on a rather slow deprecation road since Vulkan has been announced last March.
 Of course, OpenGL is so widely used that it's not going to disappear before many, many years.
 But by chosing to move forward with a brand new API, the Khronos Group sent a clear signal to the industry.

 I also believe that LLVM has a clear future.